department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/specific-topics-and-programs/payments-and-debts.md

 repayment plan (or monthly repayment plan): We use this term to describe a debt repayment or relief option in which a Veteran pays a smaller amount each month to pay down a debt.

 - **Note:** Repayment plans are a debt repayment or relief option for both benefit overpayment and copay debt.
-Other options include compromise offers, monthly offsets (overpayment debt only), waivers, and write- offs (copay debt only).
+Other options include compromise offers, monthly offsets (overpayment debt only), waivers, and write-offs (copay debt only).

 waiver: We use this term to describe a debt repayment or relief option in which a Veteran asks VA to forgive (or "waive") part or all of a debt.

 - **Note:** Waivers are a debt repayment or relief option for both benefit overpayment and copay debt.
-Other options include compromise offers, monthly offsets (overpayment debt only), monthly repayment plans, waivers, and write- offs (copay debt only).
+Other options include compromise offers, monthly offsets (overpayment debt only), monthly repayment plans, waivers, and write-offs (copay debt only).

 write-off: We use this term to describe a debt repayment or relief option in which a Veteran asks VA to cancel a debt.